giordanocardillo/linkedinmcb/README.md

 ###How to use it?

-This plugin is simple to use like A-B-C; here you find the rerence:
+This plugin is simple to use like A-B-C; here you find the reference:

 `{linkedinmcb URL (or company ID)|DISPLAY MODE (inline/hover/click/popup)|SHOW CONNECTIONS (true/false)}`